-- 67. He has three brothers.
+- (67) He has three brothers.
 One's dead.
 One's in Texas.
 One's in jail.
 He explained why but I couldn't follow.
 When he grows up he wants to work in a big hotel where rich Americans stay.
-His mother was hurt in the earthquake, when was it, two years ago?
-He likes the music of Michael Jackson.
-And he wants to know why we're not taking snaps like the other tourists. - 68.
-Could I take you back in the Glenn Beck time tunnel, tunnel, tunnel back to what was it, June or July?
-Let me explain in the time tunnel what this is really all about. - 69.
-The phone rings once, twice, and when I hear someone picking up, I almost slam down the receiver.
+His mother was hurt in the earthquake, when was it, two years ago? - (68) Could I take you back in the Glenn Beck time tunnel, tunnel, tunnel back to what was it, June or July? - (69) The phone rings once, twice, and when I hear someone picking up, I almost slam down the receiver.
 But then I don't.
 Why should I?
 Who would wish to hurt me?
 My best friend?
 My husband?
-Of course not. - 70.
-The sun was low, orange flame in a puddle of dirty water on the cobblestones.
+Of course not. - (70) The sun was low, orange flame in a puddle of dirty water on the cobblestones.
 What was it, Friday?
 Maybe.
-September-he was sure of that, anyhow.
+September - he was sure of that, anyhow.

-While the SI tokens in (67-69) cannot be said to seek confirmation, they can be said to represent the act of pondering the value of a variable.
+While the SI tokens in (67-70) cannot be said to seek confirmation, they can be said to represent the act of pondering the value of a variable.